 New York Thought: Smart Things to Do in NYC This Week

-From hot dogs to the unsolved mysteries of the universe, here are our picks for the best smart things to do in NYC this week.
+Drunk Science in space, a Jonathan Pryce appearance, and “The End of White Christian America” highlight our picks for the best smart things to do in NYC this week.

 Find our picks for the weekend here.

 When a Nobel Laureate speaks, who listens?
 Sign up for Thought Gallery’s weekly Curriculum and get the best of smart NYC delivered right to your inbox.